Adjectives in French

 - the final week

-You will find many additional rules, examples, and exceptions in our article on adjective placement, along with numerous exercises at the bottom of the page.
+You’ll find many additional rules, examples and exceptions on our dedicated page on adjective placement, along with lots of practice exercises at the bottom of the page.

 Learn more about adjectives in French grammar